 Rehearse these things to make sure nothing goes wrong on the big day!

 Conventional wisdom says that something, big or small, will always end up going wrong on your wedding day.
-But that doesn’t mean preparations can’t be made to limit the possible mishaps that could occur on your big day.
+But that doesn’t mean preparations can’t be made to limit the possible mishaps that could occur throughout your nuptials.
 Obviously, diligent planning and hiring expert vendors is crucial, but there are many things you and your future spouse can do to help everything go smoothly.
 After all, practice makes perfect!

-- Although you should not practice together, you and your sweetheart should read through your vows multiple times.
+- Your vows.
+Although you should not practice together, you and your sweetheart should read through your vows multiple times.
 Ask your maid of honor to watch you, or consider recording yourself on video to see how you do.